EricR/sys.json/readme.md

 There are plenty of other tools out there that can give you stats.
 There's SNMP, dozens of monitoring solutions and stat collection agents, and more.
 So why this?

-All of these solutions vary drastically in complexity and ease of use, many times sacrificing one for the other.
+Many of these solutions are complicated to setup and get data from.
 The goal of sys.json is to provide a simple API for querying a server about the stats you're interested in.
 No more, no less.
 What you do with that data is up to you.

 ## Running It